typst/typst/docs/src/general/guide-for-latex-users.md

 use a compiler to typeset the source file into a PDF.
 However, Typst also differs from LaTeX in several aspects: For one, Typst uses more dedicated syntax (like you may know from Markdown) for common tasks.
-Typst's commands are also more principled: The all work the same, so unlike in LaTeX, you just to learn a few general concepts instead of learning different conventions for each package.
+Typst's commands are also more principled: They all work the same, so unlike in LaTeX, you just need to understand a few general concepts instead of learning different conventions for each package.
 Moreover Typst compiles faster than LaTeX: Compilation usually takes milliseconds, not seconds, so the web app and the compiler can both provide instant previews.

 In the following, we will cover some of the most common questions a user switching from LaTeX will have when composing a document in Typst.
 If you prefer